pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/rename-method.md

 ###

-1.en.
-See whether the method is defined in a superclass or subclass.
+1. See whether the method is defined in a superclass or subclass.
 If so, you must repeat all steps in these classes too.

-2.en.
-The next method is important for maintaining the functionality of the program during the refactoring process.
+2. The next method is important for maintaining the functionality of the program during the refactoring process.
 Create a new method with a new name.
 Copy the code of the old method to it.
 Delete all the code in the old method and, instead of it, insert a call for the new method.

-3.en.
-Find all references to the old method and replace them with references to the new one.
+3. Find all references to the old method and replace them with references to the new one.

-4.en.
-Delete the old method.
+4. Delete the old method.
 This step is not possible if the old method is part of the public interface.
-In that case, mark the old method as <code>deprecated</code>.
+In that case, mark the old method as `deprecated`.